harrrshall/Open-Dubbing/README.md

 Advanced Speaker Configuration: Allow for more granular control over speaker voices, intonation, and pauses.

-Cloud Deployment: Deploy the podcast generation pipeline to a cloud platform (e.g., AWS, Google Cloud) for scalability.
+Cloud Deployment: Deploy the Dubbed generation pipeline to a cloud platform (e.g., AWS, Google Cloud) for scalability.

-Silence Detection and Removal: Implement automatic silence detection and removal to improve the audio quality of the dubbed podcast.
+Silence Detection and Removal: Implement automatic silence detection and removal to improve the audio quality of the dubbed Dubbed.

 Support for other TTS engines: Integrate support for other Text-to-Speech (TTS) engines besides Kokoro.